 HOW TO ATTRACT YOUTH TO GEORGIAN AGRICULTURE?

-Another important point is a rural development - a very complex issue which, by definition, refers to the process of improving the quality of life and economic well-being of people living in relatively isolated and sparsely populated areas.
-The government of Georgia has adopted the first National Strategy for Rural Development this year and presented it publicly just couple of days ago.
-Hopefully this strategy reaches its goal and makes rural areas better place for youth (and not only) to live and work.
+Another important point is rural development - a very complex issue which, by definition, refers to the process of improving the quality of life and economic well-being of people living in relatively isolated and sparsely populated areas.
+The government of Georgia has adopted the first National Strategy for Rural Development this year and presented it publicly just a couple of days ago.
+Hopefully, this strategy reaches its goal and makes rural areas better places for youth (and not only) to live and work.

 All these activities should lead to an infusion of the energy and talents of young Georgians into agriculture and bring a big boost to agricultural growth and food security.